 Parameters of the filter membrane

-1. Aperture There are different apertures available for HAWACH filter membranes, 0.1um, 0.22um, 0.45um, 0.8um, 1.0um, 3.0um, 5.0um, 10.0um.
+1. Aperture There are different apertures available for HAWACH filter membranes, 0.1um, 0.22um, 0.45um, 0.8um, 1.0um, 3.0um, 5.0um, and 10.0um.
 But it should be noted that not all membranes or roll membranes have so many pores.

-The round membrane is represented by diameter.
+2. Size The round membrane is represented by diameter.
 Different diameters are available, 293mm, 142mm, 90mm, 47mm, 25mm, and 13mm.
 It should also be noted that not all filter membranes of all materials have each diameter above, and the specifics can be confirmed by consulting HAWACH team.
 The rolling membrane is a rectangular roll together, expressed by the width.
-The widths are: 254, 260; 270; 280; 310mm and the inner core is 22mm.
+The widths are 254, 260; 270; 280; 310mm and the inner core is 22mm.

 4. Flow rate and flux The pore size is proportional to the flow rate, the larger the pore size, the faster the flow rate.
-Flow rate and flux are two important parameters of filter material and design performance, which depends on these aspects:
+Flow rate and flux are two important parameters of filter material and design performance, which depend on these aspects:

 Viscosity: Viscosity determines the ease of liquid flow.
 The viscosity of the liquid is inversely proportional to the flow rate.